This list of online course marketing ideas has been updated for 2018. Enjoy!

 3. Survey your audience before you create your course

-This step is important because it helps ensure that you create a course that people actually want to take.
+This step is important because it helps ensure that you create an online course that people actually want to take.
 If you have an audience (from a blog, podcast, email list, social media, etc.), send them a survey to ask them what topics they are interested in learning about.
 Create a course based on what they want, not on what you want to create.

 Including your audience in your course creation process is also a great way to build anticipation for your course before you release it, plus you validate the demand for your course topic before you invest any resources to create it.